ilikeorangutans/omf-contrib/jcrcache/README.markdown

-jcrcache is a simple decorator around an arbitrary PersistenceDelegate which caches values.
-It is intended to be used int he situation that the JCR is being accessed over RMI, which is very slow.
+jcrcache is a simple wrapper around an arbitrary PersistenceDelegate which caches values.
+It is intended to be used in the situation that the JCR is being accessed over RMI, which is very slow.